 GASB 74 & 75: Frequently Asked Questions

-The following FAQs have been compiled from feedback and questions we received during our live webinars in 2013, and from questions received through our GASB dedicated e-mail address.
+The following FAQs have been compiled from feedback and questions we received over the past several years during the GASB standards implementation and from questions received through our GASB dedicated e-mail address.

-We hope you find this information helpful as you use the information provided to comply with these new standards.
-If you have any additional questions, please contact us at firstname.lastname@example.org.
+We hope you find this information helpful as you use the information provided to comply with the GASB pension and OPEB standards.
+If you have any additional questions, please contact us at email@example.com.

 Thank you – Jenny Starr, chief financial officer